Decoding Atomosophobia – The Fear of Atomic Explosions

 Genetics

-This is part of the biological causes.
-If your genes make you prone to anxiety then a triggering event could lead to the development of irrational fears.
-This isn’t so much about the subject of your fear but rather the fear itself.
+If your genetics make you prone to anxiety, then a triggering event could lead to the development of irrational fears.
+This isn’t so much about the subject of your fear, but rather the fear itself.
 Whatever triggers your fear response becomes the root cause and subject of your fear.
 Unfortunately, there is no logical explanation as to what triggers a person or why.

 Did you know that the most common trigger for people suffering from atomosophobia was finding out about the 1945 incident of atomic bombs dropped on Hiroshima and Nagasaki?